-Fitness test passes remain in effect until July 1^{st} of the season after which the test was taken.
+Fitness test passes remain in effect until July 1st of the season after which the test was taken.
 In any given season, a referee's classification from the perspective of assigning priority will depend on the level of fitness they demonstrate in testing.
 An improvement in test levels will be reflected immediately in assigning priority and pay.

 Highest Classification attained Fitness standard Revised classification

 Provincial High intensity Test Full Canada Soccer provincial

 Provincial Provincial Beep standard Regional (Provincial for

-or Cooper payment purposes)
+payment purposes)

 Provincial Regional Regional

 Provincial or Regional District Regional

 Provincial or Regional None or below district Regional

-Regional Provincial (HI, Beep or Regional
+Regional Provincial (HI orBeep Regional

-Cooper)

 Regional Regional Regional

 District Regional or Provincial District

 District District District

 District None or below District District